albertaillet/CLIPLSD/readme.md

 Repository for CLIP-supervised GAN-based Image Editing.

+`cliplsd.py` contrains all training code for the project.

+The `notebooks` folder contains all experiment notebooks.

 ### Streamlit apps

 A streamlit app is provided to view the trained directions depending on the chosen parameters.